-- 50. At the beginning of each shift and before operating the rough terrain forklift truck, check its condition, giving special attention to: - a. tires and their inflation pressure - b. warning devices lights - c. lift and tilt systems, load-engaging means and chains - d. brakes - e. steering mechanism - f. fuel system(s) - 51.
-If the rough terrain forklift truck is found to be in need of repair or in any way unsafe, or if it contributes to an unsafe condition, the matter shall be reported immediately to the user's designated authority, and the truck shall not be operated until it has been restored to safe operating condition. - 52.
-If during operation the rough terrain forklift truck becomes unsafe in any way, the matter shall be reported immediately to the user's designated authority, and the truck shall not be operated until it has been restored to safe operating condition. - 53.
+- 49. The handling of suspended loads by means of a crane arm (boom) or other device can introduce dynamic forces affecting the stability of a forklift truck.
+Grades and sudden starts, stops, and turns can cause the load to swing and create a hazard if not externally stabilized.
+When handling suspended loads: - a. do not exceed the truck manufacturer's capacity of the forklift truck as equipped for handling suspended loads; - b. only lift the load vertically and never drag it horizontally; - c. transport the load with the bottom of the load and the mast as low as possible; - d. with load elevated, maneuver the forklift truck slowly and cautiously, and only to the extent necessary to permit lowering to the transport position; - e. use tag lines to restrain load swing whenever possible. - 50.
+At the beginning of each shift and before operating the forklift truck, check its condition, giving special attention to: - a. tires and their inflation pressure; - b. warning devices; - c. lights; - d. lift and tilt systems, load-engaging means and chains; - e. brakes; - f. steering mechanism; - g. fuel system(s). - 51.
+If the forklift truck is found to be in need of repair or in any way unsafe, or if it contributes to an unsafe condition, the matter shall be reported immediately to the user's designated authority, and the truck shall not be operated until it has been restored to safe operating condition. - 52.
+If during operation the forklift truck becomes unsafe in any way, the matter shall be reported immediately to the user's designated authority, and the truck shall not be operated until it has been restored to safe operating condition. - 53.
 Do not make repairs or adjustments unless specifically authorized to do so. - 54.
-When refueling, smoking in the area shall not be permitted, the engine shall be stopped, and the operator shall not be on the rough terrain forklift truck. - 55.
+When refueling, smoking in the area shall not be permitted, the engine shall be stopped, and the operator shall not be on the forklift truck. - 55.
 Spillage of oil or fuel shall be carefully and completely absorbed or evaporated and fuel tank cap replaced before restarting engine. - 56.
 Do not use open flames when checking electrolyte level in storage batteries, liquid level in fuel tanks, or the condition of LPG fuel lines and connectors.